banisterious/obsidian-canvas-roots/README.md

 - **Obsidian Bases Compatible:** Designed to work seamlessly with [Obsidian Bases](https://help.obsidian.md/bases) for efficient bulk data entry and management.
 Includes ready-to-use Base template.

 - **Bidirectional Relationship Sync:** Automatically maintains reciprocal relationships across your family tree.
 When you set someone as a parent in one note, Canvas Roots automatically adds the child relationship in the parent's note.
-Works seamlessly with Bases table edits and direct frontmatter modifications.
+When you delete a relationship, the reciprocal link is automatically removed.
+Works seamlessly with Bases table edits, direct frontmatter modifications, and external editors.

 - **Dual Storage System:** Combines human-friendly wikilinks with persistent `cr_id` references for robust relationship tracking that survives file renames and moves.